Ha Giang Loop In Vietnam – All You Need To Know [2023]

 LOCAL TOUR OPERATOR

-If you’re looking for a local tour operator in Ha Giang I highly recommend booking your trip with Ha Giang Epic Tour which is organized by Vietnam Cheers Hostel.
+If you’re looking for a local tour operator in Ha Giang I recommend booking your trip with Ha Giang Epic Tour which is organized by Vietnam Cheers Hostel.

 This tour is designed for adventure seekers who want to face the biggest challenge Vietnam has to offer in a safe environment with experienced guides.

-It includes round-trip transportation from Hanoi or Sapa, motorbike rental and entrance fees, a 3-day/3-night tour with a guide, all accommodation, meals and drinking water, exclusive kayaking on the Nho Que River, and more!
+It includes round-trip transportation from Hanoi or Sapa, motorbike rental and entrance fees, a 3-day/3-night tour with a guide, all accommodation, meals, and drinking water, exclusive kayaking on the Nho Que River, and more!

 Alternatively, if you are in Hanoi, you can visit their booking office and speak with a travel consultant which is located here: 5 Au Trieu, Hoan Kiem, Old Quarter Hanoi.

-ha giang loop
+ha giang

 LUXURY: PHOENIX HOTEL